magento/devdocs/guides/v2.0/cloud/live/stage-prod-live.md

 {% include cloud/hooks.md %}

 ### Git and SSH URLs
-Locate your Git and SSH URLs from the OneDrive onboarding document you received when you signed up for Magento Enterprise Cloud Edition.
+Locate your Git and SSH URLs from the OneDrive onboarding document you received when you signed up for Magento Commerce.

 After you know these URLs, you can access those environments without further intervention.